martin-welss/autotable/README.md

 Options
 -------

 At the beginning of the script you can set some options.
-For example to add data to an existing table, just set DROP\_TABLE and CREATE\_TABLE to false.
+For example to add data to an existing table, just set DROP\_CREATE\_TABLE to false.

     GUESS_LINES=100
-    DROP_TABLE=true
+    DROP_CREATE_TABLE=true
     CREATE_TABLE=true
     STRING_DELIMITER=/\"/
     FIELD_SEPARATOR=/;(?=([^\"]*\"[^\"]*\")*[^\"]*$)/    // ignore ; in quotes